DARA-Project/GoDist-Scheduler/README.md

 To support such properties, Dara provides two functions through the runtime package which report the number of sends and number of deliveries that have occurred on that channel.

-+ runtime.NumSends(chan interface{}) int: Returns the number of sends that has happened on channel chan
++ runtime.NumSendings(chan interface{}) int: Returns the number of sends that has happened on channel chan
 + runtime.NumDeliveries(chan interface{}) int: Returns the number of deliveries that has happened on channel chan

 ### Record